 D_The whole craziness appears to be an excellent business, which should have helped to understand the stability of this 'ecosystem':

-E_the easy and cheap solution is in devising a PT system as light as cars to go everywhere 24/7, carrying people and goods automatically, extremely cheap because it is guided (the opposite of the silly AV hype), not requiring a gram of concrete nor road areas, ad sustainable today.
+E_the easy and inexpensive solution is in devising a PT system as light as cars to go everywhere 24/7, carrying people and goods automatically, extremely affordable because it is physically guided (as opposed of the unrealistic AV dream), not requiring a gram of concrete nor road areas, ad sustainable today.

 ... de facto: nobody tried, or even looked for a general solution.
 Myriads of partial cures are proposed, from inserting ever more expensive and inconclusive buses/metro/trams/highways or complex "smart" arrangements - none of them intended to create a SYSTEM thus resulting in ever more cars and GHG.